aaronwork1205/Open-Tour-Guide-Trip-Planner-App/Readme.md

 5. **Explore Recommendations**: Receive personalized recommendations for attractions, restaurants, and accommodations at your destinations.

-6. **Check Weather**: Stay updated on the weather conditions at your trip destinations.

-7. **Access Offline**: Even when you're offline, you can access your trip plans and information.
+6. **Access Offline**: Even when you're offline, you can access your trip plans and information.

 ## License <a name="license"></a>